matevz-hvalica11/Weather-App/README.md

 The map is now fully available via the Azure Cloud, finally released it from its Umbraco reins, and you can use it for yourself via this link https://myweatherappdeployed-hmdmgmeccgejfbat.westeurope-01.azurewebsites.net/?city=

+Weather icons used by Erik Flowers - erik@helloerik.com, link to the icons http://erikflowers.github.io/weather-icons

 I am constantly updating the Weather App daily, so, not everything will be perfect.
 Still polishing the UI and soon will add more features in.
 In the meantime?
 Enjoy it.